1758 | Radar Observer Course

-Any applicant who has successfully completed the Radar Observer Refresher (MIDATL-406) course will satisfy the requirements of 46 CFR 11.480(d) for renewal of any Radar Observer endorsement.
+Any applicant who successfully completes our Radar Observer Refresher (MIDATL-406) course will satisfy the training requirements of 46 CFR 11.480(f) for maintaining the validity of an endorsement as Radar Observer.

 The end result of this course is that the trainee passes an examination designed to demonstrate proficiency in the use of radar for collision avoidance and radar navigation.
 Students who successfully complete this course will be able to determine information on course, speed, and CPA of radar contacts to enable early action to be taken to provide for a safe passing distance; and to safely navigate their vessel in piloting waters.